adionnet/nntovv/README.md

-Landscapes and more: a hobbyist's creations using AI.
+From imagined nature to images: a hobbyist’s creations using AI.